Finding a Top Financial Advisor Firm in Westerville, Ohio

 Schaffer Capital Background

 Schaffer Capital was founded in 2009 by Matthew E. Shaffer and Patricia L. Shaffer.
-The firm only registered with the SEC as an investment advisor in 2020 though, having been registered at the state level prior to that.
+The firm registered with the SEC as an investment advisor in 2020, having been registered at the state level prior to that.
 Matthew Schaffer has his MBA and is a certified financial planner (CFP).

 Shaffer provides investment management, investment consulting, financial planning and financial consulting services to its clients.
 Assets may be managed on either a discretionary or non-discretionary basis.